 Policy and Communications Director

 Ms. Wolfe currently supports the Council’s air quality and environmental justice policy portfolios, as well as leading communications efforts across the organization.
 She brings previous expertise in land use policy and waste and recycling policy.
 Ms. Wolfe’s experience securing environmental permits and conducting NEPA/CEQA review for complex infrastructure and ecosystems affords her a practical perspective on the complexities of permitting in California.
-Ms. Wolfe graduated from Harvard College with a degree in Neurobiology. email@example.com
+Ms. Wolfe graduated from Harvard College. email@example.com

 Mr. Henderson supports all project work at CCEEB with a particular focus on regulatory affairs for the Air Project, Bay Area Project and South Coast Air Project.
 Previously, Mr. Henderson worked in advocacy and policy development wherein his six years as a legislative analyst, he advocated for policy issues regarding education, nutrition, and youth mental health.
 An alumnus of California State University – Long Beach (CSULB), Mr. Henderson is still actively involved in the community — a frequent mentor for transfers and incoming students. firstname.lastname@example.org